How to Choose an Email Marketing Platform

 For large companies, email marketing is part of a much bigger machine.
 The right platform needs to handle massive contact lists, complex segmentation, and sophisticated, multi-step automation.
 Security, reliability, and detailed analytics are non-negotiable.
 Platforms like HubSpot shine here because they combine email marketing with a full CRM and sales tools, giving every team a unified view of the customer.
 You’ll want to look for features like A/B/n testing, predictive sending, and advanced personalization that can make a real impact at scale.
 These enterprise-level solutions are built for collaboration and deep integration with your entire tech stack, ensuring everything works together seamlessly.

-Capabilities for E-commerce
+Must-Haves for E-commerce Stores

 If you run an online store, your email platform should be your best salesperson.
 The goal is to drive revenue, so you need features built specifically for e-commerce.
 Look for deep integration with your store platform (like Shopify or BigCommerce) to enable powerful automations like abandoned cart reminders, post-purchase follow-ups, and product recommendations.
 Services like Omnisend are leaders in this space, offering smart customer targeting based on purchase history.
 Many, including Brevo, also let you combine email with SMS and WhatsApp for a seamless, multi-channel customer experience that meets shoppers where they are.